SC461 - Data Center Interconnects for Hyper-scale Cloud & AI Networking

 Short Course Description:

-This short course gives a broad overview of data center interconnect (DCI) architectures and technology in cloud-scale networks, ranging from short-haul interconnects of just a few kilometers across a campus network, to metro and finally long-haul deployments.
-In particular, we focus in this short course on how the latest advances in DWDM transport enable the realization of ever denser, more power efficient, higher capacity and more scalable data center interconnect links, in particular at 400G and 800G data rates.
+This short course gives a broad overview of DCI architectures and technology in hyper-scale and AI networking, ranging from short-haul interconnects of just a few kilometers across a campus, to metro and finally long-haul deployments.
+We focus in this short course on how the latest advances in DWDM transport enable the realization of ever denser, more power efficient, higher capacity and more scalable data center interconnect links.

 We will provide an overview of the different technologies that are most relevant for today’s data center interconnects, covering the full range of transmitter and receiver technologies, pluggable form factors, modulation formats, protocols, and data rates.
-We will also cover the latest industry developments, with a special focus on 400ZR/ZR+ pluggable DWDM optics and how this impacts edge DCI architectures.
+We will also cover the latest industry developments, with a special focus on 400ZR/ZR+, 800ZR/ZR+, and future 1600ZR/ZR+, pluggable DWDM optics and how this impacts edge DCI architectures.

 Besides transceiver technology, we will also cover system design aspects such as data center architectures, open line systems, disaggregation of the optical layer and cloud-scale network management and monitoring.
 We will discuss distinctives of data center interconnects when compared to traditional optical transport networks, and what are the most relevant design criteria in today’s DCI deployments.
-Finally, we will cover in detail the latest standardization initiatives as well as the evolution towards 800G pluggable coherent DWDM optics.
+Finally, we will cover in detail the latest industry standardization initiatives around pluggable DWDM optics.

 The short course should enable attendees to obtain a detailed overview of the different technologies and architectures that are most relevant to data center interconnects and get a comprehensive understanding for the different system design trade-offs in terms of cost, capacity, density, power consumption and complexity.